IsFolk/Carbon_Emission_Calculator/README.md

 # Carbon emission calculator

-This is a group project from the ITRI internship project (I have consulted with my supervisor regarding whether it can be included as part of my portfolio.)
+This is a group project from the ITRI internship project.

+(I have consulted with my supervisor regarding whether it can be included as part of my portfolio.)

+## Description
 Carbon emissions project demo with Vue and Fastapi on AWS EC2.

 - yml, Dockerfile: for Docker setup